faizan1234567/Brain-Tumors-Segmentation/README.md

 ```
 installation complete!

+## Google Colab Usage
+Upload the dataset on your drive. to be continued..

 ## Usage
 To train on Brats23, run the training command
 First configure some paths in configs.py, these are some necessary paths about the dataset directory, data loading, and other important parameters.